Oct 23rd, 2019

 How do I get there?

-Guests fly into Portland OR, rent a car and make the two-hour drive to the coastal town of Manzanita, OR.
+Guests fly into Portland OR, rent a car and make the two-hour drive to the coastal towns of Cannon Beach, Manzanita or Tillamook, OR (your choice).
 There, guests check into their chosen accommodations.
-If guests are from the Pacific Northwest they can simply drive their own vehicle to Manzanita.
+If guests are from the Pacific Northwest they can simply drive their own vehicle to the Northern Oreogn Coast.

 When should I go?